 Non-Spinning Reserve

-Table 3 summarizes the different Ancillary Services available for participation by loads:

 Loads that agree to reduce when directed by ERCOT via their QSE, and that meet other metering and operational requirements as specified in the ERCOT Protocols, may participate in AS market auctions described above.
 As noted in Table 2, the type of ancillary service that a Load Resource may provide will depend upon the load’s response time and metering system, as well as other requirements described in the Protocols.
 In the Responsive Reserve and Non-Spin Reserve markets, the QSE will receive capacity payments regardless of whether or not the load was actually deployed, but the load must be available for deployment at any time while providing the service.

 ERCOT qualifies Load Resources to be able to provide AS based on the load’s available technology, as follows: